Dr Magda Evans Chartered Psychologist / Psychotherapist / Trauma Informed

 In crisis?
 Stressed?
 Anxious?
 Having difficulty coping?
 Feeling sad?
 Lonely?
 Feeling hopeless?
 Not reaching your potential?
 Feeling unacknowledged?
 Frustrated?
 Angry?
 Stuck?
 Scared?
 Confused?
 No clear aim in life?
 Struggling to accept changes?
 Food issues?

 There are times in our lives when we can feel overwhelmed by our circumstances and life events and wonder whom we can to turn to for help.
 Our relatives, friends and colleagues may not be as responsive and as helpful as we would like and talking to them may cause additional problems for us.
 Then there may also be the fear that other people may find out that we're having difficulties with certain aspects of our lives and we don't want them to know.

-Therapy is a different kind of conversation from the normal experiences of conversation that you have with others.
-It is unique in that it provides you with an opportunity for being listened to attentively without judgement; and the slower rhythm and pace of the process allows us both to explore and reflect upon your issues.
-As we sit facing each other in a room, you can offload what is going on in your mind and put these thoughts into the space between us where we can explore them in greater detail.
+As we sit facing each other in a room, you can offload what is going on in your mind and put these thoughts and feelings into the space between us where we can explore and make sense of them them in greater detail.
 I will ask questions that will facilitate this.
 Through this process you begin to distance yourself from both your troubling thoughts and any issues that you're struggling with and start to see them and your life with a different perspective.